 Looking at recent performance, there appears to be some value in the strategies, if an investor’s sole focus is to seek downside protection in meaningful equity pullbacks driven by risk-off environments.
 Our research focused on drawdowns of the S&P 500 Index and the MSCI USA Minimum Volatility Index over the five-year period ended August 25, 2017.
 Over the course of market declines in the fall of 2015 and early 2016, the drawdowns of the low-volatility index were significantly smaller than those of the S&P 500.
 However, the low-volatility strategy failed to offer downside protection in a more recent drawdown in the late summer and early fall of 2016.
 In that period leading up to the U.S. presidential election, the S&P 500 experienced a 12-week downturn with a maximum drawdown of –4.2%.
 The low-volatility index sustained a downturn that lasted much longer and was significantly deeper: 30 weeks, with a maximum drawdown of –6.9%.2

 This surprising result begs the question, “How could a low-volatility stock sustain a greater and longer drawdown than the broader market?”
-Based on our conversations with our network—primarily made up of asset managers who pursue bottom-up approaches to security selection—it appears that there are two reasons to explain this apparent anomaly.
-One concerns the backdrop of the macroeconomic environment during this period; the other involves differences in sector weightings of the low-volatility index relative to the broad market.
+Based on our conversations with our network—primarily made up of asset managers who pursue bottom-up approaches to security selection—it appears that there are two reasons to explain this apparent anomaly: One concerns the backdrop of the macroeconomic environment during this period, and the other involves differences in sector weightings of the low-volatility index relative to the broad market.

 Stay alert for reflation